-It can be a challenge to find trustees with that unique combination of skills, knowledge, and insight into financial products, the laws regarding supplemental needs trusts, and the needs of people with disabilities.
+The Trustees of the NYSARC Trusts have a unique combination of skills, knowledge, and insight into financial products, the laws regarding supplemental needs trusts, and the needs of people with disabilities.

 Our trustees set expectations for each trust, create policy, and work with our executive staff and financial managers to maximize both your investment and the legal protections a trust can offer.

-Many of our trustees have loved ones with disabilities, so they bring compassion and deep personal understanding of what you go through every day.
+Many of our trustees have loved ones with disabilities, so they bring compassion and deep personal understanding of the challenges people with disabilities and their families face every day.
 Executive staff members are leaders in the field of disabilities and supplemental needs trust administration.

 Term Expires: April 2022